Co-sleeping: Health and safety

-Health care professionals disagree about bed-sharing techniques, effectiveness and ethics.
-The U.S. Consumer Product Safety Commission and the American Academy of Pediatrics strongly discourage bed-sharing because of the risk of suffocation or strangulation, but some pediatricians and breast-feeding advocates have opposed this position.
+Health care professionals disagree about bed-sharing techniques, effectiveness, and ethics.
+However, safe cosleeping and bedsharing guidelines can be found on Lullaby Trust, where as organisations such as UNICEF outline the primary factors leading to hazardous cosleeping.

+Traditional and cultural bedsharing and caregiving practices have also been found to reduce risk of SIDS for certain populations.
+But this is found to be opposite in others, increasing deaths categorised within SUDI.

 Known risks

 There are certain dangerous behaviors that increase SIDS and should be avoided whether placing a baby in a crib or co-sleeping: infants should always sleep on their backs on a firm surface (not waterbeds, pillows, recliners, or couches), mattresses should intersect the bedframe tightly, there should be no stuffed animals or soft toys near the baby, blankets should be light, a baby's head should never be covered, and other SIDS risk factors should be avoided.
 In addition some parents pose threats to infants due to their behaviors and conditions, such as smoking or drinking heavily, taking drugs, a history of skin infections, obesity, or any other specific risk-increasing traits.

 Co-sleeping also increases the risks of suffocation and strangulation.
 The soft quality of the mattresses, comforters, and pillows may suffocate the infants.
 Some experts, then, recommend that the bed should be firm, and should not be a waterbed or couch; and that heavy quilts, comforters, and pillows should not be used.
 Another common advice given to prevent suffocation is to keep a baby on its back, not its stomach.
 Parents who roll over during their sleep could inadvertently crush and/or suffocate their child, especially if they are heavy sleepers, over-tired or over-exhausted and/or obese.
 There is also the risk of the baby falling to a hard floor, or getting wedged between the bed and the wall or headboard.
 A proposed solution to these problems is the bedside bassinet, in which, rather than bed-sharing, the baby's bed is placed next to the parent's bed.

-The presence of the child in the parent's bedroom also raises the concern of a lack of privacy between the parents and the child.
-The lack of privacy may result in increased tension and reduced intimacy between a couple.

 Another precaution recommended by experts is that young children should never sleep next to babies under nine months of age.

 A 2008 report explored the relationship between ad hoc parental behaviors similar to traditional co-sleeping methodology, though the study's subjects typically utilized cribs and other paraphernalia counter to co-sleeping models.
 While babies who had been exposed to behaviors reminiscent of co-sleeping had significant problems with sleep later in life, the study concluded that the parental behaviors were a reaction to already-present sleep difficulties.
 Most relationships between parental behavior and sleeping trouble were not statistically significant when controlled for those preexisting conditions.
 Further, typical co-sleeping parental behavior, like maternal presence at onset of sleep, were found to be protective factors against sleep problems.